ivy-llc/ivy/README.rst

 We use 🚧 to indicate that the feature being discussed is in development.
 We use ✅ to indicate that it is already implemented!

-Check out the docs_ for more info, and check out our Google Colabs_ for some interactive demos!
+Check out the docs_ for more info and our Google Colabs_ for some interactive demos!

 🚨 Ivy is still at a relatively early stage of development.
 Expect breaking changes and sharp edges until we release version 1.2.0 in the next few weeks!